Nelson-Cheung/i686-compiler/linux/Documentation/RCU/whatisRCU.rst

 Quick Quiz #3:
-		If it is illegal to block in an RCU read-side critical section, what the heck do you do in CONFIG_PREEMPT_RT, where normal spinlocks can block???
+		If it is illegal to block in an RCU read-side critical section, what the heck do you do in PREEMPT_RT, where normal spinlocks can block???

 :ref:`Answers to Quick Quiz <8_whatisRCU>`